 Pedestrian accident liability

 As previously mentioned, it is not possible to avoid all pedestrian accidents, especially those caused by someone else’s negligence.
 Liable parties in pedestrian accidents may include government entities, automobile drivers, bicyclists, scooter operators, and property owners.
-If you have sustained injuries in a pedestrian accident, contact a Los Angeles pedestrian accident attorney at the Law Offices of Howard Craig Kornberg to schedule a consultation.
+If you have sustained injuries in a pedestrian accident, contact a Los Angeles attorney at the Law Offices of Howard Craig Kornberg to schedule a consultation.